qm2/gpress/README.md

 Here, we provide a small GTF file (**test_gtf.gtf**), a small GFF3 file (**test_gff3.gff3**) and a small expression file (**test_expression.tsv**)in the folder **data**.
 More sample files can be download from the GENCODE database or other databases.

 ## Example
 Here, we will use the test files to provide an example of how to use GPress.
 We will use GTF file for illustration since the GFF3 file is nearly the same except slight format variations.
+We will store the compressed GTF file and compressed expression file in a new folder **gtf1**
 1. To compress the GTF file without random access, run
 ```
-./gpress -cw data/test_gtf.gtf
+./gpress -cw data/test_gtf.gtf gtf1
 ```
-The compressed file is stored named **GTF_compressed_without.tar** in folder **compressed**.
+The compressed file is stored named **GTF_compressed_without.tar** in folder **gtf1**.

-2. To decompress the GTF without random access, run
+2. To decompress the GTF file from folder **gtf1** without random access, run
 ```
-./gpress -dc gtf
+./gpress -dc gtf gtf1
 ```
 The decompressed GTF is stored named **decompressed_gtf.gtf** in folder **output**.

 3. To compress the GTF with random access (500 genes per block), run
 ```
-./gpress -c data/test_gtf.gtf 500
+./gpress -c data/test_gtf.gtf 500 gtf1
 ```
-The compressed GTF file is stored named **GTF_compressed.tar** in folder **compressed**.
+The compressed GTF file is stored named **GTF_compressed.tar** in folder **gtf1**.
-The associated index tables are also stored in folder **compressed**.
+The associated index tables are also stored in folder **gtf1**.

-4. To do queries on compressed GTF file,
+4. To do queries on compressed GTF file from folder **gtf1**,

 id search for exon id "ENSE00003486434.1":
 ```
-./gpress -q -id ENSE00003486434.1
+./gpress -q -id ENSE00003486434.1 gtf1
 ```
 The retrieved information is printed in command window.

 range search on chromosome 1 with range from 10000 to 100000:
 ```
-./gpress -q -range 10000 100000 1
+./gpress -q -range 10000 100000 1 gtf1
 ```
 The retrieved information is stored named **range_search.gtf** in folder **output**.

-5. To compress and link the expression file,
+5. To compress and link the expression file with GFF files in folder **gtf1**,
 ```
-./gpress -e data/test_expression.tsv 500
+./gpress -e data/test_expression.tsv 500 gtf1
 ```
-The compressed file is stored named **expression_compressed.tar** in folder **compressed**.
+The compressed file is stored named **expression_compressed.tar** in folder **gtf1**.

-6. To do queries on compressed expression file,
+6. To do queries on compressed expression file from folder **gtf1**,
 ```
-./gpress -qe ENST00000009530.11
+./gpress -qe ENST00000009530.11 gtf1
 ```
 The retrieved information is stored named **expression_search.txt** in folder **output**.

 GPress will also print the extra information in command window if it exists in GFF file.
 For example,
 ```
-./gpress -qe ENST00000531822.1
+./gpress -qe ENST00000531822.1 gtf1
 ```
-will give information from both GTF and expression files.
+will give information from both GTF and expression files in folder **gtf1**